-Intensified by climate change, this El Niño is exceeding previous records and it is on track to unleashing severe and destructive extreme weather in the coming months.
+Intensified by climate change, the 2014-16 El Niño exceeded previous records, unleashing severe and destructive extreme weather in many parts of the world.

 “This El Niño is playing out in uncharted territory.
 Our planet has altered dramatically because of climate change.”

 — Michel Jarraud, Secretary-General of the World Meteorological Organization